Therapeutic/Adaptive Riding Instructor

-- Buy and submit a CTRI application, cost $150 for Professional or Professional Plus members and $250 for Participating members or non-members.
+- Purchase and submit a CTRI application: $150 for Professional or Professional Plus members and $250 for Participating members or non-members.

 - Application materials must be submitted together and at one time (additional charges may apply if you submit your application in parts).
 These materials include: